-1. Recipients will be required to submit the following financial and performance (technical) reports.
+- 1. Recipients will be required to submit the following financial and performance (technical) reports.
 These reports are to be submitted electronically unless the recipient does not have internet access, in which case, hard copy submissions will be accepted.
-A final Federal Financial Report (SF-425) is required to be submitted to the Grants Officer.

-a.
-The SF425 must report \$0.00 on every line item and the comment section should state:

-This is an RSA grant award which has no federal dollars associated with it.
-The final accounting information has been submitted with the final report.

-2. Performance or progress reports are required to be submitted to the NOAA Program Officer semi-annually.
+A final Federal Financial Report (SF-425) is required to be submitted to the Grants Officer. - a.
+The SF425 must report \$0.00 on every line item and the comment section should state: This is an RSA grant award which has no federal dollars associated with it.
+The final accounting information has been submitted with the final report. - 2.
+Performance or progress reports are required to be submitted to the NOAA Program Officer semi-annually.
 These reports will be due no later than 30 days following the end of each 6-month period from the start date of an award.
 The progress reports must include, in addition to an update on the status of the research, documentation of all fish caught by vessels participating in the project, including catch by vessels operating under a Letter of Acknowledgment.
 The final report is due no later than 90 days after the award expiration.
 The format of the final report may vary, but the report must contain:

-a.
-A brief summary of the completion report (200-word or less abstract);
+- a.
+A brief summary of the completion report (200-word or less abstract); - b.

-- b.
 A description of the issue/problem that was addressed; - c.
-A detailed description of methods of data collection and analyses;
+A detailed description of methods of data collection and analyses; - d.

-d.
 A discussion of results and any relevant conclusions presented in a format that is understandable to a non-technical audience.
-This should include benefits and/or contributions to management decision-making;

-e.
-A list of entities, firms, or organizations that actually performed the work, and a description of how the work was accomplished;

-f.
-A detailed final accounting of all the fish landed, fish sold, and if applicable, the disbursement of any additional funds generated through the sale of set-aside landings above the cost of the research activities; and g.
+This should include benefits and/or contributions to management decision-making; - e.
+A list of entities, firms, or organizations that actually performed the work, and a description of how the work was accomplished; - f.
+A detailed final accounting of all fish caught and landed during compensation fishing and research (including catch by vessels operating under a Letter of Acknowledgment), fish sold, and if applicable, the disbursement of any additional funds generated through the sale of set-aside landings above the cost of the research activities.
+If you choose to use an auction service to convert your allocation into dollars, you are still liable to provide landing information to fulfill this requirement; - g.
 Data from research projects must be submitted in electronic format with appropriate documentation to NMFS as requested.
 All raw data collected under grants issued as a result of this solicitation belongs to and shall remain the property of the Federal Government.
 Grantees will be required to collect, assimilate, maintain and transmit any and all raw data in a format and timeframe that may be specified by NMFS.
 Partial submissions of the final report will not be accepted.
-If any of the required elements of the final report are omitted in the original submission, the Federal Program Officer (FPO) shall reject the final report until all requirements have been satisfied.
+If any of the required elements of the final report are omitted in the original submission, the Federal Program Officer (FPO) shall reject the final report until all requirements have been satisfied; - h.

-h.
 An electronic version of the final report must be submitted in a format suitable for posting on the web, including all tables, figures and maps.
-Currently the preferred format is PDF (Portable Document Format), although an alternative format may be specified by NMFS or the MAFMC webmaster.

-i.
-Principal Investigators must anticipate being requested to provide an oral presentation to the New England Fishery Management Council on the results of their research.
+Currently the preferred format is PDF (Portable Document Format), although an alternative format may be specified by NMFS or the MAFMC webmaster; and - i.
+Principal Investigators must anticipate being requested to provide an oral presentation to the RSA Committee or the Mid-Atlantic Fishery Management Council on the results of their research.